-Structuring the whole thing
+Structuring the whole thing of workplace cooperation

 - Take a fresh piece of paper and write a simple structure from the original document.

-- Try to visualize how would you do the whole thing and see in your mind that you’re gaining their Workplace cooperation in the whole process.
+- Try to visualize how you would do the whole thing and see in your mind that you’re gaining their Workplace cooperation in the whole process.

 Second section: A how-to guide

 - Just start: Don’t worry about how the whole thing will go.
-Arrange a meeting where everyone will be asked to join and you tell them your plans.
+Arrange a meeting where everyone will be asked to join, and you tell them your plans.
 See the resistances (if any), but keep sharing your vision.

-- Focus on commonalities: The best way to gain cooperation in workplace from anyone is to first talk about the commonalities between you and them.
+- Focus on commonalities: The best way to gain cooperation in a workplace from anyone is to first talk about the commonalities between you and them.
 Talk about the common objective you would like to achieve.
 Talk about the success you’ve recently had while handling the earlier project where everyone performed equally well.
 Be creative.
 You need to find ways to gain their cooperation.

-The above is the way you should start and try to gain access to their cooperation in workplace initially.
+The above is the way you should start and try to gain access to their cooperation in the workplace initially.
 Now you need to concentrate on the framework you’ve already made.
 You need to implement them.
 But first, deal with the questionnaire you’ve asked them to prepare.

 - Motivation time: Once this part is done, now you need to tell them why you need their cooperation.
 This is the time when you need to motivate them to listen.
 You will only gain their cooperation when they’re motivated enough.

 - Treatment: How you treat an employee says a lot about you.
-If you treat them with dignity, you will receive it back and if you don’t, you will get it back too.
+If you treat them with dignity, you will receive it back; if you don’t, you will get it back too.
 Behavior begets behavior.
 If you want to have the cooperation of your employees, make sure that you always treat them with dignity.
-When an employee does a mistake, instead of scolding him/her in front of everyone, call them in your cabin and ask him/her about what issues s/he is facing.
+When an employee does a mistake, instead of scolding him/her in front of everyone, call them into your cabin and ask him/her about what issues s/he is facing.
 Then resolve to solve the problem.
 Your treatment ensures whether you will gain their cooperation or not.